legendarycode3/mastering-nodejs-crash-course-execercises/README.md

  commonly denoted as next().  </br>

 ✔️  Common Use Cases for Custom Middleware </br>
+Custom middleware allows for modular and reusable code.

 ✔️ Logging MiddleWare:  This is a specific type of custom middleware(function).
 It’s purpose is to, intercepts incoming HTTP requests and outgoing responses to “record information” about them.
 This information is valuable for debuging , monitoring application performance, understanding user behavior & security auditing . <br/>
 ![](images/logging-middleware-usage-img27.png) <br/>